aboutcode-org/scancode-plugins/README.rst

 To re-provision pre-built binaries, follow these instructions (only on Linux):

+- install the system package for clamav
-- install clamav and patchelf
+- install the latest patchelf from sources.
+  As of 2020-05-14, this is https://github.com/NixOS/patchelf/archive/978325def61e0126d13d7936eee51326cbd433d4.tar.gz
+  See src to get it.
+Older versions are buggy.

 - then run::